(1833 - 1900)

 Unit: 15th Alabama Infantry

-He was in command of the Regiment at Sharpsburg, Colonel Oates then on sick call.
+He was in command of the Regiment at Sharpsburg, Colonel Oates then absent sick.
 He was wounded in action by a "shellburst" at Shepherdstown on 19 September.

 He was elected sheriff of Barbour County in 1866, known as "a democrat, Baptist, Royal Arch Mason, member of the Ancient Order of United Workmen".1